xihaoli/STAARpipeline-Tutorial/README.md

 #### Script: <a href="Association_Analysis_PreStep.r">**Association_Analysis_PreStep.r**</a>
 #### Input: aGDS files of all 22 chromosomes.
 For more details, please see the R script.
 #### Output: `agds_dir.Rdata`, `Annotation_name_catalog.Rdata`, `jobs_num.Rdata`.
-* `agds_dir.Rdata`: a vector containing directory of GDS/aGDS files of all chromosomes. <br>
+* `agds_dir.Rdata`: a vector containing directory of GDS/aGDS files of all chromosomes.
+Alternatively, one can skip this part in the R script by providing `agds_dir.csv` with the same information. <br>
-* `Annotation_name_catalog.Rdata`: a data frame containing the annotation name and the corresponding channel name in the aGDS file. <br>
+* `Annotation_name_catalog.Rdata`: a data frame containing the annotation name and the corresponding channel name in the aGDS file.
+Alternatively, one can skip this part in the R script by providing `Annotation_name_catalog.csv` with the same information. <br>
 * `jobs_num.Rdata`: a data frame containing the number of jobs for association analysis, including individual analysis, sliding window analysis and dynamic window analysis.

 ### Step 1: Fit STAAR null model